 Clive Thorne is an experienced solicitor and arbitrator in intellectual property and media law.
-He is Special Counsel at Baker Botts law firm.
-Prior to this, Clive was a Partner at Wedlake Bell LLP and previously at RPC and Denton Hall.
+He is a Partner at McCarthy Denning.
+Prior to this, Clive was Special Counsel at Baker Botts law firm, a Partner at Wedlake Bell LLP and at RPC and Denton Hall.
 He has acted for clients in the Copyright Tribunal, Patents County Court (formerly the Intellectual Property and Enterprise Court), High Court, Court of Appeal, Privy Council, House of Lords and Supreme Court.
 He has significant experience handling claims for copyright infringement, passing off, defamation, malicious falsehood, breach of confidence and breach of contract.
 Clive has particular experience in the arbitration of disputes, domestically and internationally, both advising clients and sitting as an arbitrator within the UK, India and Asia.
 Clive is a fellow of the Chartered Institute of Arbitrators.

 Malcolm Holmes QC is a highly experienced international arbitrator and lawyer.
 After obtaining a BCL from Oxford he was admitted as a barrister in New South Wales in 1977 and appointed Queen's Counsel in 1991.
 His London practice is from 20 Essex Street Chambers.
 His Sydney practice is from Eleven Wentworth Chambers.
 Malcolm has signification media law experience particularly in defamation.